Celtics top Bulls to improve NBA's best record - TSN.ca

 Bulls: G Alex Caruso returned in the first quarter after missing the last two games with a sprained right ankle.
 He finished with six points ....
 G Javonte Green (right knee soreness) and C Tony Bradley (health and safety protocols) did not play.

-Celtics: Tatum had 10 points midway through the first quarter and scored 12 of Boston’s 28 points in the opening the period.
-He finished the game with seven assists and eight rebounds. ...
+Celtics: Tatum had 10 points midway through the first quarter and scored 12 of Boston’s 28 points in the opening the period. ...
 Smart left in the third quarter Saturday in a win at San Antonio after bumping knees with Zach Collins.
-Boston coach Joe Mazulla said Smart’s knee was still sore Monday morning and he was considered day to day after being ruled out for Monday’s game.

 UP NEXT